 Skip to main content

-The Coalition is coordinated by a Governing Board which includes: Digital Champion Saskia Van Uffelen, the Digitalisation office of the Belgian Federal Government, Digital Minds, Agoria, and UQ.works.
+The Coalition is coordinated by a Governing Board which includes: Belgian Digital Skills Lead Saskia Van Uffelen, the Digitalisation Office of the Belgian Federal Government, Ministry of Economy, Agoria, and the whole Skills Ecosystem of formal and non-formal education partners.
 The work on digital skills and jobs has been coordinated nationally by Saskia van Uffelen, in her role as Digital Champion for Belgium since 2011.

-In the area of Digital Skills and Jobs, the Coalition created the programme DigitalChampions.be, an alliance, which brought together various stakeholders from the public and private sector, as well as educators.
-The initiatives target all citizens, irrespective of their age and background, with the aim of strengthening and developing digital skills in a larger segment of the population.
-Each organisation linked to DigitalChampions.be provides its activities explicitly online so that any citizen can access them.
-Belgium has 12 DSJC pledges registered already.
+In the area of digital skills and jobs, the Coalition created the programme DigitalChampions.be, an alliance that brought together various stakeholders from the public and private sectors, as well as educators.
+The initiatives targeted all citizens, irrespective of their age and background, with the aim of strengthening and developing digital skills in a larger segment of the population.

 National coalition details